A whole-property reunion, on the lake.

 Coffee on the dock.
 The grandparents take it slow.
 Everyone drives home tired in the afternoon.

 Both houses.
-Sleeps up to sixteen.
+Sleeps up to eighteen.
+We don't dynamic-price.

-From $3,500/night shoulder season.
-From $7,500/night peak (June–September).
-Three-night minimum, four-night minimum on summer long weekends.
+$3,500/night shoulder season, $7,500/night peak (June–September).
 Cleaning fee $650.
-Fully refundable up to 30 days before arrival.
+Two-night minimum, three on summer long weekends.
+Fully refundable up to 30 days before arrival; cancellations within 30 days are non-refundable.
+50% deposit confirms the booking; balance due 30 days before arrival.

 September is our favourite month for reunions.
 The lake is still warm enough to swim, the wineries are picking, and the rates drop on the 15th.

 We host fiftieth and sixtieth birthdays, anniversary weekends, multi-family group rentals where three or four families split the cost, and graduation weekends.
 Friend groups book us for an annual lake trip in early September.
 Bachelor and bachelorette parties work, with one caveat: this is a quiet residential lake, not a party house.
 The neighbours will hear you after eleven.
-Sixteen on-site; another twelve to fifteen at our neighbour's place ten minutes up the lake.
+Up to eighteen on-site; another twelve to fifteen at our neighbour's place ten minutes up the lake.

 Twelve minutes to Unsworth Vineyards — the grandparents will ask for it by Saturday lunch.
 Ours always do.

 Send Brianna a date and how many of you there are.
 She'll write back the same day, hold it for two days, and not pressure you while you herd the cousins.
+4.96 over 24 reviews.